Pietro Campori: Cardinalate

 Borghese had promoted Campori as a candidate for pope in both the 1621 papal conclave following Paul V's death and the 1623 papal conclave.
 In 1621, Campori received support from the cardinals created by Paul V and was an acceptable choice to the Habsburgs.
 He was opposed by the cardinals from Venice, who had been ordered to vote against him, and the French ambassador attempted to undermine his election.
 Additionally, Pietro Aldobrandini, the nephew of Pope Clement VIII, opposed the election of any creation of Paul V, and was carried into the conclave on a litter despite being sick.
-Borghese wanted to have Campori elected by acclamation on the first night of the conclave, but the ambassador of Louis XIII of France had a letter excluding Campori from election to the papacy, and waited for cardinals opposed to Campori to arrive before leaving a vote so as to not have to formally exclude him.
+Borghese wanted to have Campori elected by acclamation on the first night of the conclave, but the ambassador of Louis XIII of France had a letter excluding Campori from election to the papacy, and waited for cardinals opposed to Campori to arrive before leaving a vote so as not to have to formally exclude him.
 When the initial scrutiny did not elect Campori, Borghese did not attempt to promote him further, hoping that he would eventually be elected if the conclave deadlocked.

 Campori was not elected pope, but instead Alessandro Ludovisi was elected, taking the name Pope Gregory XV.
 After his election over Campori, Gregory named the latter Bishop of Cremona on 17 May 1621.

 In 1623, Campori was also Borghese's favoured candidate, but it became clear after the first scrutiny that another member of the party loyal to Borghese had the best chance of being elected, and Borghese shifted his support.